SK53/indicia-docs/developing/warehouse/tutorial-adding-field.rst

 updating the websites editor to provide a list of the taxon groups the website owns, or updating the list_taxon_groups and detail_taxon_groups database views with the new field.
 The view changes could be handled in a very similar way to our extension of the gv_taxon_groups view.
+Note that because of the way the web- services work, once the list and detail views for taxon groups are updated the new field will become accessible without any need for additional code.